younes38/Trex_runner_bot/README.md

 # T-rex-runner-bot
-a script python that to play the famous game "T-rex runner" automatically.
+a script python that plays the famous game "T-rex runner" automatically.

+## packages you need :
+- numpy
+- pillow
+- puautogui

+## Note :
+#### the code depends on your screen size and the position of the objects.